tekord/laravel-logman/README.md

 ### Collect context data before request handling

-Suppose we want to log incoming request information like request method, URI, user agent and referer.
+Suppose we want to add incoming request information like request method, URI, user agent and referer to error log.
 Add the following middleware to your App\Http\Middleware namespace:

 ```php
 <?php